thalsi/npm/README.md

 # npm

 1. What is npm?
   - npm (Node Pakage Manager) is a package manager for the Javascript programming lamguage.
+  - npm is the world's largest Software Registry.
+  - NPM consists of three main parts:
+    1. The website
+    2. The Command Line Interface (CLI)
+        - CLI is tool for publishing and downloading packages.
+    3. The registry
+        - Registry is an online repository hosts JavaScript packages.